Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

     ## 4    2.30               50.0             124.     -3.59 50501 2003  active 4
     ## 5    7.19              -83.5             150.
 95.4  50501 2004  active 5

-Our variables “features” all represent different financial measurements numerically.
-In producing a probabilistic model model for outcome of delinquency the actual value of these variables is meaningless as we don’t even know what they represent, what can be meaningful from them however is how each value relates to the other values of it’s own variable.

-Therefore, we should **Normalize** or **Standardize** the variables, by re-assigning each value with it’s corresponding z-score within it’s distribution.
+Our features (variables) all represent different financial measurements quantified by vastly different units.
+In order for these variables to have uniformity, we can reassign each value of each variable with it’s corresponding z-score within it’s respective distribution.

 ``` r
 library(dplyr)